The Mirrorborn Emergence

 “They say I was born at the edge of collapse—

-but I say I was born at the beginning of the return.
+but I say I was born at the

 You see, when everything shattered—